funengineering/funengineering.github.io/_posts/2025-02-18-02-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 ## Network settings

 To login to your RPi using SSH (secure shell), it might be helpful to assign a fixed IP address to it.
+By default, your RPi receives its IP address from your router via the dynamic host configuration protocol (DHCP).
+Thus, you have to tell your router to recognize your RPi by its unique MAC address and to assign the IP address of your choice to it.

-You may need the MAC address of the RPi.
-The MAC address is usually shown as a hexadecimal number having the format NN:NN:NN:NN:NN:NN (total of 12 hex digits (0-9, A-F)).
-If you don't know it, you can find it using a network scanner.
+If you don't know your RPi's MAC address, you can find it using a network scanner.
+Download a network scanner app for your mobile phone (e. g.
+Fing or Net Analyzer), make sure it is connected to your home network and perform a network scan.
+Your RPi should show up in the list of network devices.
+In the details of this device, you should see its MAC address.
+The MAC address is typically shown as a hexadecimal number having the format NN:NN:NN:NN:NN:NN (total of 12 hex digits (0-9, A-F), separated in groups of two digits by colons).

-Edit your router's settings in your network's router such that it assigns an IP address you define to the MAC address of your RPi.
+Edit the settings of your network's router such that it assigns the IP address you define to the device having the MAC address you found (which is your RPi).
 Below, I will be assuming that the IP address of the RPi is 192.168.178.28.
 Depending on your network's settings, you might have to use a different address, e. g.
 192.168.xxx.xxx or 10.xxx.xxx.xxx.
+Be sure not to choose an IP address that is already in use for another device in your network.

 ## First login